lexibank/tlopo/out/vol3/chapter7.md

 ### 5.10.
 Parinari spp., putty nut (Chrysobalanaoeae)

-Finding one's way through the maze of synonymous scientific names for Bismarcks species of the genus Parinari is difficult, but it appears that in NW Island Melanesia there are two similar species which were perhaps treated as a single POc taxon, &ast;(q,k)atita: [^23]
+Finding one's way through the maze of synonymous scientific names for Bismarcks species of the genus Parinari is difficult, but it appears that in NW Island Melanesia there are two similar species which were perhaps treated as a single POc taxon, _&ast;(q,k)atita_:[^23]

 - Parinari laurina (syn.
-Cyclandrophora laurina, Atuna racemosa) and - Parinari glaberrima (syn.
+Cyclandrophora laurina, Atuna racemosa) and
+- Parinari glaberrima (syn.
 Maranthes corymbosa, Parinari corymbosa, Parinari griffithiana) (Figure 7.10, left)[^24]

 P. laurina seems to be more common in the Bismarcks, P. glaberrima in the Solomons.
 Both are small to medium-sized sub-canopy trees, 10--20 m tall.
 Their large nuts have a hard shell.
 After it has been broken, the tough kernel of the fruit is rubbed over a rough surface to produce small crumbs of putty-like mash, and the resulting sticky putty is used to caulk plank canoes, to seal and repair cracks in dugouts, and to fasten shell inlays to wood carvings.
 After drying, this coating forms a firm, watertight and breakable-resistant layer ([Holdsworth & Wamoi 1981](../references.md#source-HoldsworthandWamoi1981), [Peekel 1984](../references.md#source-Peekel1984):202-203, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):230-232, [Ohnemus 1998](../references.md#source-Ohnemus1998), [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 165, [Hviding 2005](../references.md#source-Hviding2005): 147).

 In the Carolines a decoction of the pericarp of the P. laurinum fruit is used for painting canoes red ([Christian 1899](../references.md#source-Christian1899): 328).
 In Fiji its long straight branches are used for canoe paddles and as houses rafters.
-Its leaves are used to fill in the outer walls of houses (Capell1941).
+Its leaves are used to fill in the outer walls of houses ([Capell 1941](../references.md#source-Capell1941)).
 In the Solomons the bark provides a medicine taken against diarrhoea or dysentery ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 232).

-Reconstructing the POc term for the putty nut is a little tricky, as [Chowning](../references.md#source-Chowning2001) ([2001](../references.md#source-Chowning2001): 76) mentions in a footnote, because Oceanic languages appear to reflect three related forms: &ast;qatita, &ast;katita and &ast;tita.
-The Admiralties forms below may reflect either POc &ast;katita or
+Reconstructing the POc term for the putty nut is a little tricky, as [Chowning](../references.md#source-Chowning2001) ([2001](../references.md#source-Chowning2001): 76) mentions in a footnote, because Oceanic languages appear to reflect three related forms: _&ast;qatita_, _&ast;katita_ and _&ast;tita_.
+The Admiralties forms below may reflect either POc _&ast;katita_ or

 <a id="p-218"></a>

 Figure 7.10 Left Parinari glaberrima: A, tree; B, shoot bearing one mature and one old inflores- cence; C and D, nut.
 Right Caryota rumphiana: A, tree; B, leaflet; C, portion of inflorescence; D, fruiting inflorescence; E, fruit; F, larvae of Rhynocaphorus beetle in a rotting trunk.

-POc &ast;qatita.
-Of the Western Oceanic forms, Wogeo kiJtita and Kara katita reflect &ast;katita, whilst the rest may reflect either &ast;katita or &ast;qatita.
-On the simplest interpretation of the data I reconstruct PWOc &ast;katita.
-The Eastern Oceanic forms, on the other hand, reflect &ast;qatita.
-POc &ast;(q,k)atita below reflects this ambiguity.
+POc _&ast;qatita_.
+Of the Western Oceanic forms, Wogeo _kətita_ and Kara _katita_ reflect _&ast;katita_, whilst the rest may reflect either _&ast;katita_ or _&ast;qatita_.
+On the simplest interpretation of the data I reconstruct PWOc _&ast;katita_.
+The Eastern Oceanic forms, on the other hand, reflect _&ast;qatita_.
+POc _&ast;(q,k)atita_ below reflects this ambiguity.

 <table>
 <tr>